Slow Cooker Pulled Chicken

 There are so many ways to make this pulled chicken recipe into a meal!
 Here are some of my family’s favorites:

 - Sandwiches.
-Add a generous scoop of coleslaw right on top of the meat, top with a toasted Brioche bun, and dig in!
+Add a generous scoop of coleslaw or no-mayo slaw right on top of the meat, top with a toasted Brioche bun, and dig in!
+Other great toppings are onion slices, jalapeño, and pickles.

 - Stuffed potatoes.
 One of my favorites!
 Roast up some russet potatoes or sweet potatoes and stuff them with the pulled chicken.
 You can add shredded cheddar cheese or whatever other toppings you like.